Bellingham Climate Action

 Good afternoon friends.
 I recently saw that Bellingham has received some money to install chargers for electric cars which is fantastic.
 I own a Tesla and was wondering if the city has also contacted Tesla about them installing Tesla super chargers in Bellingham.
 Last year Teslas were few and far between.
 This year I see 2 or 3 each time I venture out on the roads.
 I do most of my charging at home but when driving to Seattle and back I need a Tesla super charger to help out.
 Thanks and keep up the good work in transitioning us to a sustainable energy future.
 Kind regards, Steve Bottle

-sbottle asked almost 3 years ago
+sbottle asked over 3 years ago

 Hi Steve,